GodotSteam/GodotSteam/docs/tutorials/mac_caveats.md

 # Tutorials - Mac Caveats

-Here are some neat tips and tricks when dealing with Apple's OSX and GodotSteam.
+There are issues some users might run into on macOS when using Godot and GodotSteam.
+This tutorial page is here to cover them.

 ---